-In addition to the dummy variables for region and population size, the mortality regressions include the percentage of who did not finish high school and mean real income.
+In addition to the dummy variables for region and population size, the mortality regressions include the percentage of individuals who did not finish high school and mean real income.
 Education and income have been shown to exhibit strong associations with mortality.
 Similarly, the harmful effects of cigarettes and obesity on health have been well established.
-Finally, we also include a variable measuring the fraction of the population that is African-American.
-We hypothesize a positive relationship between the percentage black and mortality for two reasons.
-First, this variable may be a marker for selective migration; migrants tend to be healthier than nonmigrants and they may have disproportionately opted for areas with low percentage black.
-A second set of reasons involve differences between the areas directly related to the percentage of African Americans.
-These differences might take the form of changes in the psychosocial environment that adversely affected health, or changes the quantity and mix of locally-provided services.
+Finally, given the Deaton and Lubotsky results, we also include a variable measuring the fraction of the population that is African American.

-The mortality regression results are presented in Table 9 in three specifications similar to those shown for utilization.
-First we note that the R^2 s are considerably higher for mortality than for utilization regressions.
+The mortality regression results are presented in table 10.9 in three specifications similar to those shown for utilization.
+First we note that the $R^{2}s$ are considerably higher for mortality than for utilization regressions.
 This is despite the fact that none of the population-size dummies are significantly different from zero either when just the geographical dummies are included or when the other variables are entered into the regression.
 This is unlike the utilization regressions where there is a significant differential between the largest areas and the others.